dgtized/stack-mitosis/README.md

     bin/kaocha # basic unit tests
     bin/kaocha --plugin cloverage # with coverage output

+# Frequently Asked Questions

+## Why not use Cloudformation/Terraform

+Cloudformation and Terraform are wonderful tools focused on declarative architecture transformation from one steady state to another.
+Stack-mitosis is focused on safely cloning the contents of a database in one environment to another without changing from one steady state to another.
+As example, for an environment with production and demo environments, they both exist in the correct configuration before running stack-mitosis, and then after running stack-mitosis the configuration remains the same but the demo environment has a fresh copy of the data from production.

+I suspect this could also be accomplished using one of these declarative infrastructure tools by transitioning through multiple intervening states, but have not found any examples of anyone doing that.

 # License

 Copyright © 2019-2021 Charles L.G.
 Comstock